rezonant/RezonantMapperBundle/README.md

 this project using Composer and construct a Mapper service manually using the Rezonant\MapperBundle\Mapper class.
 Should you construct your own instance, you should provide a MapProvider instance (we recommend AnnotationMapper, you will need to depend on Doctrine Commons and provide an AnnotationReader).
 If you intend to always pass explicit maps you can pass NULL for the map provider.

 	 use Rezonant\MapperBundle\Mapper;
 	 use Rezonant\MapperBundle\Providers\AnnotationMapProvider;
 	 use Doctrine\Common\Annotations\AnnotationReader;

      $mapper = new Mapper(new AnnotationMapProvider(new AnnotationReader()));

+You could also use Rezonant\MapperBundle\Providers\ConfigMapProvider to inject a number of premade maps into the Mapper service.
+Simply construct your maps (manually or using Rezonant\MapperBundle\MapBuilder) and pass them as an array into a new ConfigMapProvider, then use that for your Mapper instance.

+## Caching

+Caching can be used without using the Symfony configuration layer by constructing a CacheProvider and passing your MapProvider of choice to it along with your chosen CacheStrategy implementation.
+You can moderate between several MapProviders by using the Rezonant\MapperBundle\Providers\MapProviderModerator class.
+This is how the Symfony bundle internally constructs the MapProvider for the Mapper service based on the rezonant_mapper configuration section.

 # Testing